 - 7.1.6 Paragraph 150 states that "Certain other forms of development are also not inappropriate in the Green Belt provided they preserve its openness and do not conflict with the purposes of including land within it.
 These are: - a) mineral extraction; - b) engineering operations; - c) local transport infrastructure which can demonstrate a requirement for a Green Belt location; - d) the re-use of buildings provided that the buildings are of permanent and substantial construction; - e) material changes in the use of land (such as changes of use for outdoor sport or recreation, or for cemeteries and burial grounds); and - f) development brought forward under a Community Right to Build Order or Neighbourhood Development Order. - 7.1.7 This application, submitted in outline form, proposes the construction of a residential development, necessarily involving the construction of a substantial number of new buildings, car parking areas, roadways, lighting and hard and soft landscaping works including tree removals.
-These works are not considered to fall within any of the exceptions to inappropriate development listed at NPPF Para 149a-g. - 7.1.8 In respect of paragraph 150, the proposed development does not fall into any of categories a, c, d, or f.
-As regards categories b and e, whilst the proposed development involves considerable engineering operations and a material change of use, these are primarily associated with and contingent upon the construction of buildings and roads to form the development and not to be undertaken for any other purpose.
-In any event, the resultant land levels, and built form consequent upon the engineering works on the site, and the use would not preserve openness and would conflict with the purposes of including land within the Green Belt contrary to NPPF 150. - 7.1.9 In R. (Samuel Smith Old Brewery (Tadcaster) and others) v North Yorkshire County Council [2020] UKSC 3 the court held that the concept of openness referred to "the underlying aim of Green Belt policy..."to prevent urban sprawl by keeping land permanently open...and is also linked to the purposes to be served by the Green Belt...it is not necessarily a statement about the visual qualities of the land, though in some cases this may be an aspect of the planning judgement involved in applying this broad policy concept."
-Having regard to the above, it is considered that the proposed development would not preserve the openness of the Metropolitan Green Belt; nor would it fall within any of the exceptions in paragraph 149 or 150 of the NPPF.
-Furthermore, it would not fit within any exception set out in the statutory development plan.
-It would constitute inappropriate development contributing to urban sprawl and failing to safeguard the countryside from encroachment, in conflict with the purposes of Green Belt set out in NPPF 138.
-It would also harm the visual amenities of this part of the Green Belt for the reasons set out in more detail below.
-The NPPF 147 is clear that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances. - 7.1.10 The applicant has suggested the following planning benefits from the scheme which form part of their case for very special circumstances, which includes the following (summarised and presented for information with no weighting given at this time): - The site is the only site of sufficient scale to deliver the level of housing the District requires within walkable distance of a key transport hub.
-Chorleywood is one of the most sustainable settlements in the District.
-The site is 1.1km north of the village centre.
-The site is highly sustainable, close to village centre and public transport.
+These works are, by definition, inappropriate development in the Green Belt and are not considered to fall within any of the exceptions to inappropriate development listed at NPPF Para 149a-g. - 7.1.8 In respect of paragraph 150, the proposed development does not fall into any of categories a, c, d, or f.
+As regards categories b and e, whilst the proposed development involves considerable engineering operations and a material change of use, these are directly associated with and contingent upon the construction of new buildings and roads to form the development and are not to be undertaken for any other purpose.
+In any event, the proposed 800 houses and resultant land levels, and built form consequent upon the engineering works on the site, and its proposed use, would not preserve openness and would conflict with the purposes of including land within the Green Belt contrary to NPPF 150.

+Impact on the openness and visual amenities of the Green Belt

+- 7.1.9 In R. (Samuel Smith Old Brewery (Tadcaster) and others) v North Yorkshire County Council [2020] UKSC 3 the court held that the concept of openness referred to "the underlying aim of Green Belt policy..."to prevent urban sprawl by keeping land permanently open...and is also linked to the purposes to be served by the Green Belt...it is not necessarily a statement about the visual qualities of the land, though in some cases this may be an aspect of the planning judgement involved in applying this broad policy concept." - 7.1.10 Whilst the application is submitted in outline, with all matters other than access reserved, it is clear that the proposed housing development of 800 houses would occupy a field which, other than an agricultural barn, is open greenfield agricultural land devoid of built development.
+Very limited information has been submitted relating to the potential design and appearance of a development on the site but having regard to the quantum of housing development that would be involved, namely 800 houses and associated infrastructure, it is evident that the proposal would constitute inappropriate development in the Green Belt and would not preserve the openness of the application site but would have an adverse impact on the openness of the Green Belt and on the wider spatial openness of the Green Belt by virtue of the volume of built form and associated development proposed, and on the visual amenities of the Green Belt by the encroachment of buildings and associated development into what is at present a rural field in the countryside.